ahmedzaky030/toast-notification-angular/README.md

+# What is it ?
+It's my solution for test task I've received when I applied for a job .
+Here it it the task description ['Task Description'](http://prntscr.com/qmm8k1)

 # Toast Notification Module

 This is module for makeing toast notification alerts , and can be used in any shared module .